How To Increase Your Mortgage Preapproval Amount: A Guide To Getting The Most Home You Can Afford

 Is It Possible To Increase Your Mortgage Preapproval Amount?

-In general, it’s a good idea to spend no more than 30% of your monthly gross income on your housing expenses.
-Although this number should include your mortgage, you should also consider other costs such as your utilities or HOA fees.
+While you may be able to increase your mortgage preapproval amount, it’s a good idea to spend no more than 30% of your monthly gross income on your housing expenses.
+The percentage should include your mortgage and other costs of homeownership, such as your utilities or any applicable homeowners association (HOA) fees.

-Look at your budget closely to decide for yourself what size mortgage payment you are comfortable with.
-Let’s say that you decide that you can comfortably afford a larger mortgage than you were preapproved for.
-In that case, there are several options to potentially help you boost your preapproved amount.
+Look at your budget closely to help decide what size mortgage payment you’re comfortable with.
+If you can comfortably afford a larger mortgage than a lender preapproved you for, you’ll need to prove you can handle a larger loan before requesting a higher amount.

 Ways To Increase Your Mortgage Preapproval Amount

-An increase in your mortgage preapproval amount could help you afford the home of your dreams.
-If that dream is within your means, consider these strategies to help you increase the preapproved amount.
+An increase in your mortgage preapproval amount may help you afford the home of your dreams.
+If your dream is within your means, consider these strategies to help you increase your preapproved amount:

 Increase Your Down Payment

-If you are able to make a 20% down payment, that choice could considerably increase your preapproved amount.
-That’s because such a large down payment will eliminate the need for mortgage insurance.
+If you make a 20% down payment, you can considerably increase your preapproved amount because a down payment of 20% or more will eliminate the need for mortgage insurance.

-Without mortgage insurance holding you back, more of your income can go directly toward the principal and interest.
-Ultimately, a 20% down payment may be able to give you the boost you’ve been looking for.
+Without mortgage insurance holding you back, you can allocate more of your income directly toward the loan’s principal and interest.
+Ultimately, a 20% down payment may give you the increase you’ve been looking for.

 Pay Off Debt

-When you apply for a mortgage, the lender will look at your debt-to-income ratio.
-Your DTI ratio is your total monthly debts divided by your gross monthly income.
+When you apply for a mortgage, the lender looks at your debt-to-income ratio (DTI).
+Your DTI ratio equals your total recurring monthly debts divided by your gross monthly income.

-In general, mortgage lenders want to see a debt-to-income ratio of less than 43%.
-Although you can qualify with a higher or lower DTI, a lower ratio is more favorable in the eyes of a lender.
+Mortgage lenders generally require a debt-to-income ratio of less than 50%.
+Although you can qualify with a higher or lower DTI, lenders prefer a lower ratio.

-With that, if you have other outstanding debts, consider paying those down before seeking preapproval.
-If you free up some of your monthly income by paying down debt, you’ll be in a better position to take on a larger mortgage payment.
+If you have other outstanding debts, like credit card balances, consider paying those down before applying for preapproval.
+If you free up some of your monthly income by paying down debt, you’ll be in a better financial position to take on a larger mortgage payment.

 Raise Your Credit Score

-Credit scores are incredibly important when you are a home buyer.
+Credit scores are incredibly important to home buyers.

-A higher credit score can directly translate into a large preapproval amount.
-This is because a higher credit score can potentially unlock a lower interest rate.
-With a lower interest rate, more of your income can go directly towards the home loan principal.
+A higher credit score can directly translate into a large preapproval amount because a higher credit score can potentially unlock a lower interest rate.
+With a lower interest rate, more of your income can go directly toward the mortgage loan principal.

-If you can add a co-borrower from your household, that will likely increase the total household income.
-With more income, you may be able to unlock a larger loan amount.
+If you add a co-borrower from your household, that will likely increase the total household income.
+With more income, you may unlock a larger loan amount.
+Adding a co-signer with better credit can help improve the credit score on the mortgage application.

 Consider Additional Sources of Income

-If you don’t have a co-borrower to add, there are other ways to boost your income on your preapproval application.
-Look over the details you originally provided the lender.
-If you are like most, you likely sent over your W-2 and left it at that.
-But you may have other sources of income that can be considered.
+If you don’t have a co-borrower, there are other ways to boost your income on your preapproval application.
+Look over the paperwork you first provided the lender.
+If you’re like most borrowers, you likely submitted your W-2 and left it at that.
+But you may have other sources of income a lender can consider.

-A few additional sources of income to add to your application include:
+A few additional sources of income to add to your application can include:

-All these possibilities are legitimate sources of income.
-If you forgot to include this on your original application, don’t hesitate to add them.
+These revenue streams are legitimate sources of income.
+If you forgot to include any of these on your original application, don’t hesitate to add them.

-A longer loan term allows you to spread out the payments, which can lead to a larger preapproval amount.
+A longer loan term allows you to spread out your mortgage payments, which can lead to a larger preapproval amount.

-For example, a 30-year loan usually results in a higher loan amount than what would be approved with a shorter loan term, such as a 15-year loan.
-That’s because the monthly amount is lower due to the loan being spread across more payments.
+For example, a 30-year loan usually results in a higher loan amount than a shorter loan term, such as a 15-year loan.
+With a 30-year home loan, monthly mortgage payments are lower because the repayment period is longer.

-If you are comfortable hanging on to the loan for a longer term, this could be a good option.
-Know that longer term loans come with higher interest rates.
-You may have the opportunity to make extra payments to pay the loan off early.
+If you’re comfortable paying off a longer-term loan, this may be a good option.
+A potential downside is that longer-term loans have higher interest rates.
+But you may be able to make extra payments to pay the loan off early.

 Get Additional Quotes

 Every lender has slightly different underwriting standards.
-As a borrower, it is a smart move to get quotes from multiple lenders.
-You can find the lender who will give you the highest preapproval amount when you shop around.
+Shop around and get quotes from multiple lenders to find the one willing to give you the highest preapproval amount.

 Avoid The ‘House Poor’ Trap After Getting Preapproved

-Instead of allowing your new home to take over your budget, sticking to the 28% rule is a good idea.
-This rule suggests that you spend no more than 28% of your gross income on your mortgage payment.
+To keep your new home from taking over your budget, try sticking to the 28% rule.
+This rule recommends spending no more than 28% of your gross income on your mortgage payment.

-But you can choose to keep your mortgage payment lower than that.
 It’s critical to avoid overburdening yourself with a mortgage payment that reduces your ability to save or invest for other important financial goals.
-Take the time to evaluate your budget to ensure that you don’t buy a house you cannot afford.
+Take the time to evaluate your budget to ensure you’re not buying a house you can’t afford.

 The Bottom Line